squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    The offline plugin adds support for building offline-capable documentation, so you can distribute the [`site` directory][mkdocs.site_dir] as a `.zip` file that can be downloaded.
+    The offline plugin adds support for building [offline-capable documentation], so you can distribute the [`site` directory][mkdocs.site_dir] as a `.zip` file that can be downloaded.